 Nanny No No

-But "Missing Child" layers these two story ideas with other ideas, although some might call them more cliches.
+But "Missing Child" layers these two central story ideas with other ideas, although some might call them more cliches.
 So we have trust issues over a husband who has an affair.
-Whilst we also have the child's real mother pretty much stalking Ben and Kara.
-None of this is in anyways new it is simply different to have it all slammed together in to one movie.
-Unfortunately it doesn't make "Missing Child" any better and this is one of those TV movies where the characters frequently do stupid things which push this towards being an entertaining groan movie.
+We also have an adopted child's real mother pretty much stalking Ben and Kara.
+And sadly none of this is in anyways new it is simply a little different to have it stuffed together in to one movie.
+Unfortunately it doesn't make "Missing Child" any better and this is one of those TV movies where the characters frequently do stupid things which leads to this towards becoming an entertaining groan movie.